The reasons why Quant Network (QNT) will rise to the Top of the crypto sphere in the coming months

 “Decentralisation”.
 A concept much talked about in recent years, especially considering the myriads of blockchains that have emerged with a number of different consensus configurations.
 There have been countless articles about what it really means or should look like, which I will not discuss here.

 What I wish to relay is that Overledger does NOT affect, in any way, the “decentralisation” of the underlying chains.
 Overledger cannot read, affect, or interfere with the traffic as the QNT token is used to encrypt the transactions on the client side before they even reach Overledger.
 The level of decentralisation therefore equals that of the underlying chains used by the developers.
-In addition, gateways (more details to follow in H2 2019) will be put in place to maximise the decentralisation of Overledger across the globe and provide the shortest possible path to anyone transacting via Overledger regardless of their geographical location.
+In addition, Gateways are being put in place to maximise the decentralisation of Overledger across the globe and provide the shortest possible path to anyone transacting via Overledger regardless of their geographical location (more details here).

 Quant Network are however present as a company to add features and constantly keep the system up to date with the various industries’ requirements.
 This means that there is someone to call should any issue arise.
 Indeed, Enterprise DLT technology has nothing to do with 100% decentralisation a-la Bitcoin.
 CEOs, CFOs, CISOs, need to have a point of contact to discuss the systems on which their IT and/or commercial activity run through.
 In fact, regulators would prevent them to use a system “decentralised” to the point it is out of anyone’s control.
 This makes Overledger’s decentralisation balance absolutely spot on, and this should be praised because it is vital for Enterprise/Public Sector adoption.